storybookjs/react-native/docs/src/pages/basics/slow-start-guide/index.md

 ---
 id: 'slow-start-guide'
-title: 'Slow start guide'
+title: 'Slow Start Guide'
 ---

 Storybook supports multiple UI libraries.
-The manual setup for each is different:
+The manual setup for each framework is different:

 -   [Storybook for React](/basics/guide-react/)
 -   [Storybook for Vue](/basics/guide-vue/)